-Senraj has bootstrapped his company to a multiple million dollar run rate and is contemplating raising some growth capital now.
+Senraj has bootstrapped his company to over $10M in revenue and is contemplating raising some growth capital now.
 He will, most likely, have numerous offers from investors.
 We love stories like this that reinforce our philosophy: “Do not go to VCs as beggars, go as kings!”

 Sramana Mitra: Let’s start at the very beginning of your journey.
 Where are you from?
 Where were you born, raised, and in what kind of background?

 Senraj Soundar: I was born and brought up in India, particularly in Southern India.
 I got my Bachelor’s degree in Electrical Engineering in Chennai.
 Around that time when I graduated, I received an award from the President of India for the best invention in the country.
 It was called the National Technology Award.
 They give out one award each year.
 I won that award in 1991, and it was given in 1992.
 The following year, I came to the US and went to UMass to get my Computer Science degree.

 Senraj Soundar: No, UMass Lowell.
 I graduated from there within 10 months to take my Master’s degree.
 I was a full-time student back then.
 Then I began working in the Boston area for a few years.
 At the age of 27, I founded my first IT consulting company.
 I grew the business to a $3 million run rate within the first three years.

 Sramana Mitra: Let’s start there a bit since that’s the beginning of your entrepreneurial journey.
 What kind of work did you do in that business?